Refined Strichartz inequalities for the wave equation: Modified wave packet decomposition for the cone

 The wave packet decomposition used here is based on those in \cite{guth,cho,li,shayya,ou}.
 In the decomposition, the truncated cone is partitioned into caps; to construct these, partition the $(d-1)$-dimensional sphere $S^{d-1}$ into spherical caps $C$ of diameter $\delta^{1/2}$, where $\delta \in (0,1)$, and define each $\tau=\tau_C$ by

 The set $\tau$ is called a cap at scale $\delta^{1/2}$.
 It is contained in a box of dimensions

 where the second last coordinate refers to the flat direction in $\tau$, and the last direction is normal to the cone at $\tau$.
-The normal to $\tau$ is defined to be the normal to the cone at $x_{\tau}$, where $x$ is the barycentre of $\tau$ with respect to $\sigma_{\Gamma}$.
-The flat direction of $\tau$ is $y_{\tau}$, where $y_{\tau}$ is the barycentre of $C$ with respect to the surface measure on the sphere (the use of the barycentre is not important, any other point in $\tau$, $C$ would work).
+The normal to $\tau$ is defined to be the normal to the cone at the barycentre of $\tau$ with respect to $\sigma_{\Gamma}$.
+Similarly, the flat direction of $\tau$ is the barycentre of $C$ (in either case the use of the barycentre is not important, any other point in $\tau$ or $C$ would work).

-The dimensions in the following wave packet decomposition are adapted to a rescaling argument to be used later, and are therefore different from the standard dimensions (in e.g. \cite{ou}).
+The dimensions of the boxes in the following wave packet decomposition are adapted to a Lorentz rescaling argument used later, which causes them to differ from the usual case in which the boxes in frequency space are dual to those in physical space (see e.g. \cite{ou}).

 \begin{proposition} Fix $\delta>0$.
 Let $B$ be a box in $\mathbb{R}^d$ of dimensions

 with sides parallel to the coordinate axes, and let $\mathcal{D}$ be a collection of boxes $D \subseteq \mathbb{R}^d$ of dimensions